-I want to talk little bit today about labor and work.
+I want to talk a bit today about labor and work.

-When we think about how people work, the naive intuition we is that people are like rats in a maze — that all care about is money, and the moment we give them money, can direct them to work one way, we can direct them to work way.
-This is why we give bonuses to bankers and pay in all of ways.
+When we think about people work, the naive intuition we have is that people are like rats in a maze — all people care about is money, and the moment we give money, we can direct them to work one way, we can direct them to another way.
+This is why we give bonuses to bankers and pay in all kinds ways.
 And we really have this incredibly simplistic view of people work, and what the labor market looks like.

-At same time, if you think about it, there’s all of strange behaviors in the world around us.
-Think something like mountaineering and mountain climbing.
-If you read of people who climb mountains, difficult mountains, do you think that those books are full of of joy and happiness?
-No, they are full of misery.
-In fact, it’s all about and having difficulty walking, and difficulty breathing — cold, challenging circumstances.
-And if people were just to be happy, the moment they would get to the top, they would say, “This a terrible mistake.
+At the time, if you think about it, there’s all kinds of strange behaviors the world around us.
+Think about something like mountaineering and mountain climbing. you read books of people who climb mountains, difficult mountains, do you that those books are full of moments of joy and happiness?
+No, are full of misery.
+In fact, it’s all about frostbite and having difficulty walking, and breathing — cold, challenging circumstances.
+And if people were just trying be happy, the moment they would get to the top, they say, “This was a terrible mistake.
 I’ll never do it again.”

 (Laughter)

 “Instead, let me on a beach somewhere drinking mojitos.”
-But instead, people down, and after they recover, they go up again.
-And if you think mountain climbing as an example, it suggests all kinds of things.
-It suggests that care about reaching the end, a peak.
-It suggests that we care the fight, about the challenge.
-It suggests that there’s all kinds other things that motivate us to work or behave in all kinds of ways.
+But instead, people go down, and they recover, they go up again.
+And if you think about mountain climbing as an example, it suggests kinds of things.
+It suggests that we care about reaching the end, peak.
+It suggests that we care about the fight, about challenge.
+It suggests that there’s all kinds of other things that motivate to work or behave in all kinds of ways.

-And for me personally, started thinking about this after a student came to visit me.
-This one of my students from a few years earlier, and he one day back to campus.
-And he told me the following story: He said that for than two weeks, he was working on a PowerPoint presentation. was working in a big bank, and this was in preparation for merger and acquisition.
-And he was working very hard on this presentation — graphs, tables, information. stayed late at night every day.
-And the day before it was due, he sent PowerPoint presentation to his boss, and his boss wrote him and said, “Nice presentation, but the merger is canceled.”
-And guy was deeply depressed.
-Now at the moment when he was working, he was actually quite happy.
-Every he was enjoying his work, he was staying late, he was perfecting this PowerPoint presentation.
-But that nobody would ever watch it made him quite depressed.
+And for me personally, I started about this after a student came to visit me.
+This one of my students from a few years earlier, and he came one day to campus.
+And he told me the following story: He said that for than two weeks, he was working on a PowerPoint presentation.
+He was working a big bank, and this was in preparation for a merger and acquisition.
+And he working very hard on this presentation — graphs, tables, information.
+He late at night every day.
+And the day before was due, he sent his PowerPoint presentation to his boss, and his boss wrote him and said, “Nice presentation, but the merger is canceled.” the guy was deeply depressed.
+Now at the moment he was working, he was actually quite happy.
+Every night he was his work, he was staying late, he was perfecting this presentation.
+But knowing that nobody would ever watch it made him quite depressed.

-So I started about how do we experiment with this idea of the fruits of our labor.
-And to with, we created a little experiment in which we gave Legos, and we asked them to build with Legos.
-And for some people, we them Legos and we said, “Hey, would you like build this Bionicle for three dollars?
-We’ll pay you three for it.”
-And people said yes, and they built these Legos.
-And when they finished, we took it, put it under the table, and we said, “Would like to build another one, this time for $2.70?”
-If they said yes, we gave them one, and when they finished, we asked them, “Do you want to build another one?” for $2.40, $2.10, so on, until at some point people said, “No more.
-It’s not it for me.”
-This was what we called the meaningful condition. built one Bionicle after another.
-After they finished every one of them, put them under the table.
-And we told them that at the end of the experiment, will take all these Bionicles, we will disassemble them, we put them back in the boxes, and we will use it for the next participant.
+So started thinking about how do we experiment with this idea of the fruits of labor.
+And to start with, we created a little experiment in which we gave Legos, and we asked them to build with Legos.
+And for some people, we gave Legos and we said, “Hey, would you like to build this Bionicle for three dollars?
+We’ll pay three dollars for it.”
+And people said yes, and built with these Legos.
+And when they finished, we took it, put it under the table, and we said, “Would you like build another one, this time for $2.70?”
+If they said yes, gave them another one, and when they finished, we them, “Do you want to build another one?” for $2.40, $2.10, and on, until at some point people said, “No more.
+It’s not worth it me.”
+This was what we called the meaningful condition.
+People one Bionicle after another.
+After they finished every one of them, we them under the table.
+And we told them that at the of the experiment, we will take all these Bionicles, we will them, we will put them back in the boxes, and we will use it the next participant.

-There another condition.
-This other condition was inspired by David, my student.
-And this other condition we called the condition.
-And if you remember the story about Sisyphus, was punished by the gods to push the same up a hill, and when he almost got to the end, the would roll over, and he would have to start again.
+There was another condition.
+This other was inspired by David, my student.
+And this other we called the Sisyphic condition.
+And if you remember the story about Sisyphus, Sisyphus was punished the gods to push the same rock up a hill, and he almost got to the end, the rock would over, and he would have to start again.
 And you can think about this the essence of doing futile work.
-You can imagine that he pushed the rock on different hills, at least he would some sense of progress.
-Also, if you look at prison movies, sometimes the way that guards torture the prisoners is to get them to dig hole, and when the prisoner is finished, they ask him fill the hole back up and then dig again.
-There’s about this cyclical version of doing something over and and over that seems to be particularly demotivating.
+You can imagine that he pushed the rock on different hills, at least he would have some of progress.
+Also, if you look at prison movies, the way that the guards torture the prisoners is to get to dig a hole, and when the prisoner is finished, they ask him fill the hole back up and then dig again.
+There’s something this cyclical version of doing something over and over and that seems to be particularly demotivating.

-So in the condition of this experiment, that’s exactly what we did.
-We asked people, “Would you like to build Bionicle for three dollars?”
-And if they said yes, they built it. we asked them, “Do you want to build another one for $2.70?”
-And if they said yes, gave them a new one, and as they were building it, we apart the one that they just finished.
-And when they finished that, said, “Would you like to build another one, this time for 30 cents less?” if they said yes, we gave them the one that they built and we broke.
-So this was endless cycle of them building, and us destroying in front their eyes.
+So in the second condition of experiment, that’s exactly what we did.
+We asked people, “Would you to build one Bionicle for three dollars?”
+And if they said yes, they built it.
+Then asked them, “Do you want to build another one for $2.70?”
+And if they said yes, we them a new one, and as they were building it, we apart the one that they just finished.
+And when they finished that, we said, “Would you to build another one, this time for 30 cents less?”
+And if they yes, we gave them the one that they built and we broke. this was an endless cycle of them building, and us destroying in of their eyes.

-Now what happens when you compare these two conditions? first thing that happened was that people built many more Bionicles — in the meaningful condition, versus seven in the Sisyphus condition.
-And by the way, we point out that this was not big meaning.
-People were not curing or building bridges.
-People were building Bionicles for a few cents.
-And not only that, everybody that the Bionicles would be destroyed quite soon.
+Now what happens when you compare these two conditions? first thing that happened was that people built many Bionicles — eleven in the meaningful condition, versus seven in the condition.
+And by the way, we should point out this was not big meaning.
+People were not curing cancer or bridges.
+People were building Bionicles for a few cents. not only that, everybody knew that the Bionicles would be destroyed quite soon.
 So was not a real opportunity for big meaning.
-But even small meaning made a difference.
+But even the small meaning made a difference.

-Now we had another of this experiment.
-In this other version of the experiment, didn’t put people in this situation, we just described to the situation, much as I am describing to you now, and we asked them to predict the result would be.
+Now we another version of this experiment.
+In this other version of the experiment, we didn’t put people in situation, we just described to them the situation, much I am describing to you now, and we asked them to predict what result would be.
 What happened?
-People predicted the right direction but the right magnitude.
-People who were just given the description of the said that in the meaningful condition, people would probably build one more Bionicle.
-So people that meaning is important, they just don’t understand the magnitude the importance, the extent to which it’s important.
+People predicted the right direction not the right magnitude.
+People who were just given description of the experiment said that in the meaningful condition, people would probably build one more Bionicle.
+So people that meaning is important, they just don’t understand the of the importance, the extent to which it’s important.

-There was one other of data we looked at.
-If you think about it, there are some who love Legos, and some people who don’t.
-And you would speculate that people who love Legos would build more Legos, even for less money, because all, they get more internal joy from it.
-And people who love Legos less would build less Legos because the that they derive from it is lower.
+There was one other piece data we looked at.
+If you think about it, there are some people who Legos, and some people who don’t.
+And you would speculate that the people who love would build more Legos, even for less money, because after all, they get more internal from it.
+And the people who love Legos less would build less because the enjoyment that they derive from it is lower.
 And that’s what we found in the meaningful condition.
-There was a nice correlation between the love of Legos and the of Legos people built.
+There was very nice correlation between the love of Legos and amount of Legos people built.

 What happened in the Sisyphic condition?
-In that condition, the correlation zero — there was no relationship between the love Legos, and how much people built, which suggests to me with this manipulation of breaking things in front of people’s eyes, we basically crushed any that they could get out of this activity.
-We basically eliminated it.
+In that condition, correlation was zero — there was no relationship between the love Legos, and how much people built, which suggests to me that with manipulation of breaking things in front of people’s eyes, we basically crushed any that they could get out of this activity.
+We basically it.

-Soon after finished running this experiment, I went to talk to a big software company in Seattle. can’t tell you who they were, but they were a company in Seattle.
-This was a group within the software company that was put in a different building, they asked them to innovate, and create the next big product for this company. the week before I showed up, the CEO of this big company went to that group, 200 engineers, and canceled the project.
-I stood there in front of 200 of the depressed people I’ve ever talked to.
-And I described to them some of Lego experiments, and they said they felt like they just been through that experiment.
-And I asked them, said, “How many of you now show up to work later than you used to?”
-And everybody raised hand.
-I said, “How many of you now go home earlier than you used to?” raised their hand.
-I asked them, “How many of now add not-so-kosher things to your expense reports?”
-And didn’t raise their hands, but they took me out to and showed me what they could do with expense reports.
+Soon after I finished running this experiment, I went talk to a big software company in Seattle.
+I can’t tell who they were, but they were a big company in Seattle.
+This was a within the software company that was put in a different building, they asked them to innovate, and create the next big product this company.
+And the week before I showed up, the of this big software company went to that group, 200 engineers, and canceled project.
+And I stood there in front of 200 of the most depressed people I’ve talked to.
+And I described to them some of these Lego experiments, and they said felt like they had just been through that experiment.
+And I them, I said, “How many of you now show up to work later than you used to?”
+And raised their hand.
+I said, “How many of you now go earlier than you used to?”
+Everybody raised their hand.
+I asked them, “How of you now add not-so-kosher things to your expense reports?” they didn’t raise their hands, but they took me out dinner and showed me what they could do with expense reports.
 And then asked them, I said, “What could the CEO have done to make not as depressed?”
-And they came up with all kinds ideas.
+And they came up with all kinds of ideas.

-They said the CEO could have asked them to present to the company about their journey over the last two years and what they to do.
-He could have asked them to think which aspect of their technology could fit with other parts of organization.
-He could have asked them to build some next-generation prototypes, and how they would work.
-But the thing is that any one of would require some effort and motivation.
+They said the CEO have asked them to present to the whole company about their journey over the two years and what they decided to do.
+He could have asked to think about which aspect of their technology could fit other parts of the organization.
+He could have asked to build some next-generation prototypes, and see how they would work.
+But the thing is any one of those would require some effort and motivation.
 And I think the CEO basically did not the importance of meaning.
-If the CEO, just like our participants, the essence of meaning is unimportant, then he [wouldn’t] care.
-And he say, “At the moment I directed you in this way, and now that I’m directing you this way, everything will be okay.”
-But if you understood how important meaning is, then would figure out that it’s actually important to spend time, energy and effort in getting people to care about what they’re doing.
+If the CEO, just like our participants, the essence of meaning is unimportant, then he [wouldn’t] care. he would say, “At the moment I directed you this way, and now that I’m directing you in way, everything will be okay.”
+But if you understood how meaning is, then you would figure out that it’s actually important to spend some time, energy and in getting people to care more about what they’re doing.

 The next experiment was slightly different.
 We a sheet of paper with random letters, and we people to find pairs of letters that were identical next to each other. was the task.
-People did the first sheet, then we if they wanted to do another for a little less money, the next sheet a little bit less, and so on and so forth.
-And had three conditions.
-In the first condition, people wrote their on the sheet, found all the pairs of letters, gave it to the experimenter, the would look at it, scan it from top to bottom, “Uh huh,” and put it on the pile next them.
-In the second condition, people did not write their on it.
-The experimenter looked at it, took the of paper, did not look at it, did not it, and simply put it on the pile of pages.
-So you take a piece, you just put on the side.
-In the third condition, the experimenter got the sheet of paper, and put it directly a shredder.
+People did the first sheet, then we if they wanted to do another for a little less money, the next sheet for a bit less, and so on and so forth.
+And we had three conditions.
+In the first condition, people their name on the sheet, found all the pairs letters, gave it to the experimenter, the experimenter would at it, scan it from top to bottom, say “Uh huh,” and it on the pile next to them.
+In the condition, people did not write their name on it. experimenter looked at it, took the sheet of paper, not look at it, did not scan it, and simply it on the pile of pages.
+So you take a piece, you just put it the side.
+In the third condition, the experimenter got the sheet of paper, and put it into a shredder.

 (Laughter)